-Producing on less than a half acre, Off Beet Farm grows nutritious and delicious salad greens, mixed vegetables, mushrooms, herbs and flowers.
-We rotate our crops, feed our soils and are careful about where we source our seed, always using non-GMO varieties and certified organic when possible.
-Off Beet Farm is an experimental endeavour for Jamie and Sarah.
-Starting with minimal experience they are working towards maximizing the amount of high quality, delicious food they can produce to feed themselves and their communities.
+Producing on less than a half acre, Off Beet Farm grows nutritious and delicious salad greens, mixed vegetables, mushrooms, herbs and cut flowers.
+Rotating crops, feeding the soil and carefully selecting seed are just a few of details that go into this farm.
+Starting with minimal experience Sarah and Jamie are working towards maximizing the amount of high quality, delicious food they can produce to feed themselves and their communities.
+They also produce a line of fermented foods called Sour Beast that include various sauerkrauts, kimchi, curtido and hot sauce.

 Cow Bay, Nova Scotia

 Off Beet Farm is named not only for what it grows, but also for its location.
 Cow Bay’s rocky soils, wind and fog may be some of the less desirable traits for farming, but there are many stories of farmers past, cattle and sheep roaming the coast line and produce being taken to Halifax markets via horse and buggy.
-We find these stories energizing and encouraging, connecting the past with the present.
+These stories are energizing and encouraging, connecting the past with the present.